nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `clear [/a]`

-> An `/a` optional flag will request dowat to clear all tasks and events.
+> An `/a` optional flag will request the TaskBook to clear all tasks and events.

 Examples:
 * `clear` <br>